xzlib/anmaichain/README.md

 ## Logging

-To enable logs in bhp-cli, you need to add the ApplicationLogs plugin.
+To enable logs in amc-cli, you need to add the ApplicationLogs plugin.
 Please check [here](https://github.com/BhpAlpha/bhp-plugins) for more information.